 Some states or junkyards require you to show your proof of registration.
 When all is said and done, your locale may also want you to give up your license plates and fill out a Damage Disclosure Statement or similar salvage paperwork.

 Where to Junk Your Car?
 You Can Try a Junk Yard, but It's not Recommended

 You shouldn't just assume that you're getting the best possible deal at the first junk yard you visit.
 It's vital to investigate your vehicle's value and the offerings at different scrap facilities.
-Checking out Kelley Blue Book, or the National Automobile Dealers Association is a great way to determine whether you're being dealt with fairly.
+Checking out Kelley Blue Book or the National Automobile Dealers Association is a great way to determine whether you're being dealt with fairly.

 Also remember that not all junkyards have the same requirements.
 For instance, some are full-service, but your local scrap buyer may only want the metal components.
 You may even get more money if you've already scrapped part of the car yourself, so do your research.